 2 % of capital cost of the project cost will be allotted for the Corporate Environmental Responsibility as per OM dated 1st May 2018.
+The following has been proposed considering the needs & demand of the people.

 CER cost will be 2% of the total project cost.
 This amount will be used for social welfare.CER cost is Rs.
-231632/-
+1201000/-